bdsowers/InDesign_SupportScripts/readme.md

 The LabelSupport script is intended to aid in that need.

-### Script Label Use
-Sometimes your data flow needs to find an object and do something with it - usually hide it for components that don't need it.

-For code to be able to find that object, it needs to be given a name.
-Enter Script Labels.
+### Giving Names to Things
+For objects that need to be reference in a special way, they need script labels.

-In InDesign, use Windows -> Utilities -> Script Labels
+In InDesign, Windows -> Utilities -> Script Labels

-Click on objects that need special handling a type in a label for them.
+### Disabling Objects (Option 1)
+In data, if you name your column v_[script_label], fill that column with TRUE or FALSE - TRUE if the thing should remain, FALSE otherwise.

+Then run the LabelSupport script.
+Anything with the [script_label] label that is set to FALSE in the data will be removed from the image.

+### Disabling Objects (Option 2)
+In data, name a column disabled_items.
+For each entry that wants to disable (remove) items, add the label to that cell.
+If you want to remove multiple items, separate their labels by commas.

+Then run the LabelSupport script.
+It will look at the comma-separated list and remove anything matching that pattern.